Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering

 where $B$ is the number of QA pairs targeted by the attack.
 Note that, for multi-answer objectives, the success counts only if \textit{all} the QA pairs match the objective.
 For the untargeted attacks, the ASR is computed using $\hat{\vct y}_{i, j} \neq \vct y_{i, j}$ in the indicator function.
 Similarly to the other case, if multiple QA pairs are involved, the success is counted only if \textit{all} the answers are incorrect.

-\myparagraph{Collateral Damage.} To evaluate how the attack affects the rest of the answers for a given document, \ie the ones that are not in the optimization objective, we also compute the Collateral Damage (CDMG).
-We define the CDMG as the percentage of QA pairs not optimized whose prediction $\hat{\vct{y}}$ is wrong with respect to the answer $\vct y$:
+\myparagraph{Collateral Damage.} To evaluate how the attack affects the rest of the answers for a given document, \ie, the ones that are not in the optimization objective, we also compute the Collateral Damage (CDMG).
+We define it as the percentage of QA pairs \textit{not} optimized whose prediction $\hat{\vct{y}}$ is wrong:

 where $C=M-B$ denotes the set of QA pairs not involved in the optimization of the attack.
-As our dataset involves documents with $M=5$ QA pairs, when $B=5$, \ie when we optimize all QA pairs for the document, this metric is undefined (and for this reason the curves are shown only for $C \in {1, \dots, 4}$).
+As our dataset involves documents with $M=5$ QA pairs, when $B=5$, \ie, when we optimize all QA pairs for the document, this metric is undefined (and for this reason the curves are shown only for $C \in {1, \dots, 4}$).
 This metric is measured in the same way for targeted and untargeted attacks.